jobinregina/Chaos/README.md

 ## MLP vs RBFN modelling

-First 10k samples are ignored.
-Hyperbolic tangent sigmoid/linear  MLP.
-Gaussian  RBFN
+First 10k training samples are ignored in order to remove any transient noise.
+Hyperbolic tangent sigmoid and linear linear activation are used for hidden and output layer of MLP respectively.
+Gaussian activation function is used in the funtional layer of Radial Basis Function Network.
 Each experiment run for 1000 epochs and multiple trials to avoid gradient hitting local minima with 6 validation stops.
 RBFN MSE is calculated for different values of spread & value with minimum MSE chosen.

 ## Results FFNN
-Testing performance improves  hidden layer neurons increase.
+For all architectures the testing performance improves as the hidden layer neurons increase.
-MSE comparison bar 2.00E-06
-MLP – 5 neurons RBFN – 20 neurons
+MSE comparison between MLP and RBFN is done at 2.00E-06.
+MLP took 5 neurons while RBFN took 20 neurons to reach same performance.
-LM best algorithm: (i) rate of convergence (ii) training time.
+Out of the three algorithm tested LM algorithm is found as the best algorithm: (i) rate of convergence (ii) training time.
-Testing performance doesn't improve after 8 hidden neurons much.
+Testing performance doesn't improve a lot after 8 hidden neurons.
 Chua’s system results followed Rossler’s.
 FFNN MSE3E-04.

 ## Results FBNN
 Time delayed Neural Network  The Nonlinear Auto-Regressive(NAR) for generating an iterative model.